Choose a program

 Genetic counselors may work in a variety of clinical settings, including preconception, prenatal, pediatrics, oncology, neurology and other medical specialties.
 Genetic counselors are often affiliated with teaching universities, but many also work in private practice settings.
 Genetic counselors also work in administrative, teaching, laboratory and research areas.

 Continued growth of the genetic counseling field is expected for many years.
-Completion of the Human Genome Project has ushered in a new era of genomic medicine.
 The emphasis on individualized (personalized) medicine resulting from the genomic revolution will increase the demand for genetic counselors who are specifically trained to translate complex medical and scientific information for families and other health professionals.

 Genetic counselors typically earn between $50,000 and $100,000 a year depending on their position, level of expertise, and area of the U.S. or world where they practice.